 Ocugen's first gene therapy candidate, OCU400, is being developed to treat retinitis pigmentosa ("RP"), a group of rare genetic disorders that involves a breakdown and loss of cells in the retina and can lead to visual impairment and blindness.
 Ocugen has received four Orphan Drug Designations ("ODDs") from the Food and Drug Administration ("FDA") for the treatment of certain disease genotypes: nuclear receptor subfamily 2 group E member 3 ("NR2E3"), centrosomal protein 290 ("CEP290"), rhodopsin ("RHO"), and phosphodiesterase 6B ("PDE6B") mutation-associated RP.
-The third ODD, for the RHO mutation, was received in late July 2020.
-The fourth ODD, for the PDE6B mutation, was received in early August 2020.
 Ocugen is planning to initiate two Phase 1/2a clinical trials for OCU400 in the second half of 2021.
 Ocugen's second gene therapy candidate, OCU410, is being developed to utilize the nuclear receptor genes RAR-related orphan receptor A ("RORA") for the treatment of dry AMD.
 This candidate is currently in preclinical development.
+Ocugen is planning to initiate a Phase 1/2a clinical trial for OCU410 in 2022.

-Ocugen is also conducting preclinical development for a novel biologic product candidate, OCU200.
+Ocugen is also conducting preclinical development for its biologic product candidate, OCU200.
 OCU200 is a novel fusion protein designed to treat diabetic macular edema ("DME"), diabetic retinopathy ("DR") and wet AMD.
-Ocugen expects to initiate a Phase 1/2a clinical trial for OCU200 in the first half of 2022 and plans to expand the therapeutic applications of OCU200 beyond DME, DR and wet AMD to potentially include macular edema following retinal vein occlusion and myopic choroidal neovascularization.
+Ocugen plans to expand the therapeutic applications of OCU200 beyond DME, DR and wet AMD to potentially include macular edema following retinal vein occlusion and myopic choroidal neovascularization.
+Ocugen expects to initiate Investigational New Drug ("IND") enabling preclinical studies for OCU200 in 2021 and a Phase 1/2a clinical trial for OCU200 in the first half of 2022.

-Ocugen was developing OCU300, a small molecule therapeutic for the treatment of symptoms associated with ocular graft versus-host disease.
+Ocugen was developing OCU300, a small molecule therapeutic for the treatment of symptoms associated with ocular graft versus-host disease ("oGVHD").
 On June 1, 2020, Ocugen announced that it had discontinued the Phase 3 trial of OCU300 based on results of a pre-planned interim sample size analysis conducted by an independent Data Monitoring Committee, which indicated the trial was unlikely to meet its co-primary endpoints upon completion.
 The trial was not stopped based on safety concerns.
 Ocugen is no longer pursuing the development of this product candidate.